Yoga Wellness educator. Hatha yoga, meditation, pilates, Reiki. Oracle card reader. Gateway Dream Guide. Yoga Therapy foundations program.

 - Breathe deeply and evenly for a few minutes.

 - Imagine that you are in a place that is special for you.
-Bring good memories to your mind: a delightful smell, a lovely sound, gorgeous colors and shapes, the feeling of a gentle breathe on your face, soft grass delighting your feet.
+Bring good memories to your mind: a delightful smell, a lovely sound, gorgeous colors and shapes, the feeling of a gentle breath on your face, soft grass delighting your feet.
 Focus on sensory pleasures.

-- Observe unpleasant thoughts that intrude; gently free yourself from and come back to the word you have created.
+- Observe unpleasant thoughts that intrude; gently free yourself from them, and come back to the word you have created.

 Reading Your Blood Pressure